ESG Questionnaire Response - Pacific Investment Management Company LLC (PIMCO)

 Please refer to the response to question 3 b) above

-To help set the priorities for the firm’s ESG Platform, PIMCO has a focused ESG Leadership Team in place that is responsible for leading firm-wide ESG integration, enhancing our ESG capabilities and supporting the development of portfolios with ESG objectives.
+To help set the priorities for the firm’s sustainability platform, PIMCO has a focused Sustainability Leadership team in place that is responsible for leading firm-wide ESG integration, enhancing our sustainability capabilities and supporting the development of portfolios that follow sustainability strategies and guidelines.
 The group sets objectives and evaluates strategic initiatives on a continuous basis throughout the year.
-The ESG Leadership team is comprised of: Scott Mather, Managing Director and CIO U.S. Core Strategies and Sustainable Investments; Ryan Korinke, Managing Director; Tina Adatia, Executive Vice President; Kwame Anochie, Executive Vice President; Grover Burthey, Executive Vice President; Gavin Power, Executive Vice President; Lupin Rahman, Executive Vice President, and Del Anderson, Senior Vice President.
-Scott Mather is the sponsoring CIO for the firm’s ESG Platform with direct responsibility for these efforts.
+The Sustainability Leadership team is comprised of: Kimberley Stafford, Managing Director; Julie Meggers, Managing Director; Grover Burthey, Executive Vice President; Gavin Power, Executive Vice President; Del Anderson, Executive Vice President; Kwame Anochie, Executive Vice President; and Jelle Brons, Executive Vice President.
 The team meets bi-weekly with presentations and regular updates among the team leaders.
-In addition, the group regularly invites external speakers to present their expertise in this field.
+In addition, the group has rotating members from the ESG Analyst team and Product Strategy Group and regularly invites external speakers to present their expertise in this field.

-Please see below for PIMCO’s ESG team as of 31 March 2022:
+Please see below for PIMCO’s sustainability team as of February 2024:

 PIMCO’s team of credit research analysts generally assess the ESG profile of the issuers that they cover relative to peers with a goal of separating leading issuers from issuers who are not as advanced on their sustainability journey.
 Using industry-specific frameworks, analysts review their companies’ ESG performance based on information available in public filings, recent news and controversies, as well as through regular engagement with company management teams to assign separate scores for “E”, “S”, and “G.” In determining the efficacy of an issuer’s ESG practices, PIMCO will use its own proprietary assessments of material ESG issues.
 In the end, PIMCO’s resulting assessments are proprietary and distinct from those provided by ESG rating providers.
 To facilitate the integration of ESG risk factors in our analysis and help to monitor ESG related risks, we are continually enhancing our proprietary research with specific ESG related attributes and dedicated scoring.
 In addition, we have hosted training sessions for our analysts on available scoring methodologies, ESG systems, data and tools.